razanur37/dominion-card-picker/README.md

 # Dominion Card Picker 1.0.2
 This is a Java-based tool to generate a game of [Dominion](http://riograndegames.com/Game/278-Dominion).
 You choose which sets you wish use (as well as any promotional cards) and the game will randomly choose 10 cards from those sets to be used for your game.
 You can also restrict the cards that are chosen with various options (EG requiring no attack cards, or requiring a defense card if an attack has been selected).

+# Usage
+This tool requires at least Java Runtime Environment (JRE) 8.
+If you do not have JRE 8, you can obtain it from [Oracle](https://java.com/en/download/).

 # Help
 ## Selecting the Sets to Use
 To select which sets you want the program to choose from, simply check the box next to each set name.
 If you want to use any of the promotional cards, just check the boxes next to their names.
 At least 1 set must be selected.